-Have a one-track mind Saturday the 7th of September 2024 as we ride the trains of yesteryear while learning about rail safety and the trains of the past and present.
-Boy and Girl Scouts of all groups are invited to wear their uniforms for this Scout-special day at IRM.
-Discounted admission is offered to scouting families through early registration at the link above using code SCOUTDAY24 at checkout.
-Tickets purchased on site are offered at the general admission rate.
+Have a one-track mind Saturday the 6th of September, 2025, as we ride the trains of yesteryear while learning about rail safety and the trains of the past and present.
+Boy and Girl Scouts of all groups are invited to wear their uniforms and can gain discounted admission through early registration at the link above.
+Tickets purchased on-site are offered at the general admission rate.

-An opening flag ceremony, welcome, and safety briefing will take place near IRM’s East Union Depot (weather permitting) at 10:00 AM (gates open at 9:30 AM).
-Scouts and their families can tour the various train display barns, and ride unlimited trains throughout the day.
-Group tours will begin at the flagpole beginning at 10:30 AM and again at 1:00 PM.
+An opening flag ceremony, welcome, and safety briefing will take place near IRM's East Union Depot (weather permitting) at 10:00am (gates open at 9:30am).
+Scouts and their families can tour the various train display buildings and ride unlimited trains throughout the day.
+Group tours will assemble at the flagpole beginning at 11:30am and again at 1:30pm.

 Railroading Merit Badge for Boy Scouts

-BSA Scouts holding pre-approved Railroading merit badge blue cards and in Class A uniform may participate in a merit badge course beginning after the morning flag ceremony.
-Merit badge earning Scouts will form patrols and select a leader and a scribe.
-Patrols will be given a challenge course to complete by mid-afternoon, which consists of visiting a number of stations located throughout the Museum to learn/demonstrate merit badge requirements, in addition to completing a ride on the mainline train.
-A group presentation to discuss railroad safety will be given by Operation Lifesaver volunteers and railroad professionals will be available to discuss railroading and answer questions.
-In the late afternoon, merit badge counselors will interview patrols to verify completion of challenge course requirements and sign off blue cards.
+BSA Scouts holding pre-approved Railroading merit badge blue cards and in Class A uniform can participate in a merit badge course beginning after the flag ceremony.
+Scouts will form patrols and select a leader and a scribe.
+Patrols will be given a challenge course to complete by mid-afternoon, which consists of visiting a number of stations located throughout the Museum to learn/demonstrate merit badge requirements and must also complete a mainline train ride.
+A group presentation on railroad safety will be given by Operation Lifesaver volunteers and railroad professionals will be available to discuss railroading and answer questions.
+In the late afternoon, merit badge counselors will interview patrols to verify completion of challenge course documentation and sign off blue cards.

-Scouts participating in the merit badge challenge course should expect to spend a full day at the museum (beginning with the 10:00 AM flag ceremony until approximately 4:00 PM) to ensure all requirements are met and to give ample time to complete all documentation.
-Scouts may bring a sack lunch or money for food purchases at the IRM Central Diner.
+Scouts participating in the merit badge challenge course should expect to spend a full day at the museum (from 10:00am ceremony until about 4:00pm) to ensure all requirements are met and give ample time to complete all documentation.
+Scouts may bring a sack lunch or money for food purchase at the diner.

-Non-Merit Badge Earning Scouts may participate in group tours and/or train rides at any time that they are operating.
+Scouts not participating in the merit badge course can participate in group tours and/or ride trains at any time that they are operating.

 Agenda for Scout Day Events